 Open 30 minutes before sunrise to 30 minutes after sunset.
 Closed when wet and seasonally after the last thaw until the trail surface dries and hardens.
 The clay rich soil sticks to your tires so well it's impossible to ride through anyway.
 Trails are also one way.
 There are many rumors of rangers handing out tickets for violations to both of these rules.
 Check here

 Ride this slow with your significant other and enjoy the scenery or bump up the speed and hang on for a fun ride.

-There are two main trails at the Royalview section of the Cleveland Metroparks Mill Stream Run Reservation, Royalview Yellow Loop and the Royalview Red Loop.
-They are both relatively flat and fast singletrack.
-They are both loops but share a 1.4 mile section.
+There are two main trails at the Royalview section of the Cleveland Metroparks Mill Stream Run Reservation, the Yellow Trail

-The red loop also has a lollipop spur, which is scheduled to open June 2013 for the first time.
+also has a lollipop spur that contains some small built stunts.
 All of the trails are one way except for the stem of the lolli, obviously.
 There is about 150 ft. of elevation change over the park.

 Generally the trails climb on the uphill part and share the same generally descending section.

 The trail is generally well marked and consists of 95+% fast, flowy and generally flat singletrack through an eastern hardwood forest.
 There are many small stream crossings, most with bridges.
 There are also a couple of sections of boardwalk trail.

 The recommended ride is to start at the lower parking lot.
 Begin the ride with the easy to find and longer Yellow Trail

 until it intersects with the Red Trail